 Our School and Community

-Founded in 1986 as a preschool/kindergarten program, The Waldorf School of Atlanta graduated its first eighth grade class in 2000.
-We currently offer preschool to grade eight education for approximately 237 students, including Spanish, Eurythmy, Movement, Music (Recorder, Strings, Chorus, Drumming), Handwork, Woodwork, Practical Arts, and sports programs.
-Our parent/child program warmly introduces young families to Waldorf education.
-The school is fully accredited by four local and national accrediting bodies and is a full member of AWSNA.
-Our sister Waldorf high school, Academe of the Oaks, opened in the fall of 2003 just five minutes from our campus.
+Founded in 1986, The Waldorf School of Atlanta offers a preschool to grade eight education for approximately 235 students.
+In addition to providing a dynamic academic program, our specialty classes include: Spanish, Eurythmy, Movement Education, Music (Recorder, Strings, & Chorus), Handwork, Woodwork, Practical Arts, and Sports Programs.
+Our faculty consists of trained and experienced Waldorf teachers who work actively to support the pedagogical life of our school.
+WSA is fully accredited by four local and national accrediting bodies, and is a full member of AWSNA.
+Our sister high school, Academe of the Oaks, provides a wonderful continuation of the Waldorf curriculum for our graduates.

-Our experienced and creative faculty work closely with an active and dedicated Board of Trustees and a committed and talented parent community.
-An established Core Faculty with years of Waldorf experience share a strong commitment to studying and working with anthroposophy.
+Our experienced and creative faculty works closely with an active and dedicated Board of Trustees and a committed and talented parent community.
+An established Core Faculty with years of Waldorf experience share a strong commitment to studying and working out of Anthroposophy.

-Please send a letter of introduction, resume, short biography, and three references to the attention of the Teacher Search Committee at firstname.lastname@example.org
+Please send a letter of introduction, resume, short biography, and three references to the attention of the Teacher Search Committee. firstname.lastname@example.org